remix-run/remix/docs/tutorials/jokes.md

 ### Set up Prisma

 In this tutorial we're going to use our own [SQLite](https://sqlite.org/index.html) database.
 Effectively, it's a database that lives in a file on your computer.
 It's surprisingly capable.
-And what makes it better is it's supported by [Prisma](https://www.prisma.io/), our favorite database ORM.
+And what makes it better is that it's supported by [Prisma](https://www.prisma.io/), our favorite database ORM.
 It's a great place to start if you're not sure what database to use.

 We're going to use two packages for this, `prisma` which we use during development to interact with our database and schema, and `@prisma/client` which we use during runtime to make queries from our application code.